 Artistic development in a system

-We can say that there are generally three dissemination models for performing arts in Norway: the centralized, represented by the National Theatre, the decentralized, represented by the various regional theatres and the distributed, represented by Scenekunstbruket.
+We can say that there are generally three dissemination models for the performing arts in Norway: the centralized, represented by the National Theatre, the decentralized, represented by the various regional theatres and the distributed, represented by Scenekunstbruket.
 Dansenett Norge also functions as a distributed network.
 When The Cultural Rucksack (DKS) became a national scheme in 2001, the dissemination system was already in place.
 This created a huge demand for performing arts for children and young people - and in the 20 years that have passed, this has led to several performing artists having a genuine desire to reach young audiences.
 The quality of what is produced is generally at a very high level.
-The organizers themselves choose what they want to program for their audience - and that choice comes with organizer support funds.
+The organizers themselves choose what they want to program for their audience - and that choice comes with organizer funding.
 And not least: The funds that organizers receive in reimbursement are earmarked for more performing arts on the road.
 It's an incentive to choose quality and to continue to choose quality.
 We must never take a steady flow of high-level art production for granted, but continue to strengthen this system that has proved to work very well for artistic development and provides more art experiences for the audience.

 The report's mandate did not include dissemination in DKS, but the dissemination model on which DKS is based has important transfer value for other organizers and all audience groups.
 It clearly shows that if you build up demand, have binding networks and a system where the incentives follow the performance and are given to the organizer, the organizers are able to program more performing arts.